arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/tutorials/anomaly-detection-application-note/content.md

 The Nesso N1's integrated BMI270 IMU has high sensitivity and low noise, which requires some adjustments to the typical training approach:

 1. **Gravity Compensation**: The BMI270 always measures 1g acceleration due to gravity.
-Ensure your training data includes the device in its intended mounting orientation.
+Make sure your training data includes the device in its intended mounting orientation.

 2. **Micro-vibration Sensitivity**: The IMU can detect very small vibrations.
 Collect `idle` data in a truly vibration-free environment, or the model may struggle to distinguish idle from nominal states.